Frequently Asked Questions

 .env

 ?
-Storing credentials and configuration separate from code is crucial for security and flexibility across different environments (development, staging, production).
+Store credentials and configuration separate from code – crucial for security and flexibility across environments (development, staging, production).2.
+Configure Vonage for SMS and Webhooks

-Log in to Vonage Dashboard: Access your account at dashboard.nexmo.com.
+Log in to Your Vonage Dashboard: Access your account at dashboard.nexmo.com.

-Create a Vonage Application: Vonage Applications act as containers for your communication configurations, including keys and webhooks.
+Create Your Vonage Application: Vonage Applications contain your communication configurations, including keys and webhooks.

 private.key

 file.
-Save this file in the root of your project directory, replacing the placeholderprivate.key
+Save this in your project root, replacing the placeholderprivate.key

 ngrok